alirezahabib/sut-telegram-network/README.md

 ## Overview

 We studied the communication network among members of the course within the Telegram group.
-Using Telegram’s MTProto API and telethon library, we collected data on users and message interactions.
+Using Telegram’s MTProto API and `telethon` library, we collected data on users and message interactions.
 The gathered data was saved in a database for further analysis.
 We analyzed the degree distribution of individuals interacting, revealing power-law behavior akin to real social networks.
-The network was constructed based on interactions such as replies, reactions, and pinned messages.
+The network was constructed in `networkx` based on interactions such as replies, reactions, and pinned messages.

 ## Features